SodiumIodide/osc-map/README.md

 ## Build

-`go build`
+Execute `go build` in the local working directory.

 ## Config

-msc-osc will look for `config.yaml` in the local directory
+msc-map will look for `config.yaml` in the local directory.

 ## File construction